 qlist -I --nocolor | grep kde | xargs emerge -pvu1

 Take a look at the package list that will be merged.
-If everything looks fine, then do the actual merging.
+If everything looks fine, then do the actual merge.

 qlist -I --nocolor | grep kde | xargs sudo emerge -vu1

-The --nocolor is important, or else emerge will complain about the benign looking atoms such as dev-util/kdevelop because there are invisible terminal formating characters around them.
+The --nocolor option is important, or else emerge will complain about the benign-looking atoms such as dev-util/kdevelop because there are invisible terminal formatting characters around them.